Meet Our Team

 Henry has professional, academic, and volunteer experience in outdoor education.
 He holds a Bachelor's of Science from Colorado State University in Natural Resources, Recreation & Tourism.
 He holds certifications in environmental education from Project Learning Tree, Project Wild, and the Leave No Trace Center for Outdoor Ethics.
 He volunteered as a crew member with the Student Conservation Association in Haleakala National Park.
 Henry has also worked as a park ranger and an interpreter in Boulder and Larimer Counties in Colorado.
 He led student work crews with the Larimer County Youth Conservation Corps in Rocky Mountain National Park.
 Henry values safety and has held Wilderness First Aid, First Responder, and Basic Life Support certificates.

-Henry will be instrumental in setting the stage for child-led exploration and learning, and will augment each adventure with teaching tools from his extensive background.
+Henry has been instrumental with child-led exploration and learning, and augments each adventure with teaching tools from his extensive background.

 Allison Mason